chg-training/chg-training-resources/docs/population_genetics/plotting_haplotypes/README.md

 :::tip Challenge 1

-The *FUT2* gene is in this data around positions 49,199,228 - 49,209,208

-Can you make a version of the haplotype plot that shows all haplotypes as before, but the ordering is based only on the SNPs in *FUT2* or a small region around it?
+Pick other genes in the region and make a version of the haplotype plot that shows all haplotypes, but the ordering is based only on the SNPs in the gene, or a small region around it.

 :::

 :::tip Challenge 2

-Do haplotypes carrying the alternate allele at the SNP `rs601338` (at `chr19:49206674`), which determines secretor status, look different from those that don't?
+Do haplotypes carrying the alternate allele at the SNP `rs601338` (at `chr19:49206674` in *FUT2*), which determines secretor status, look different from those that don't?
 Try plotting just the haplotypes carrying each allele.

 :::